 - 3 garlic cloves

-Grate the zucchinis and put them on an old kitchen cloth, sprinkle with salt.
+- Grate the zucchinis and put them on an old kitchen cloth, sprinkle with salt.
 Let it rest for about five to ten minutes.